 Schools that are just beginning to develop their content strategy may want to start with a simple plan by outlining the upcoming blog posts you plan to write, and a schedule for publishing them to the blog.
 Getting in the habit of sharing regular school updates to the blog can have many benefits.
 Blogging consistently drives traffic to the school’s website and helps with search engine rankings, for starters.

-- Crafting a marketing message that shares what makes the school unique, including special areas of focus like sports or science, can help it stand out and attract students that are the best match.
+Crafting a marketing message that illuminates what makes your school unique, including special areas of focus like sports or science, can help you stand out and attract students that are the best match.

 Social media channels are enormously popular with parents.
 Sharing updates about the school via social media is an excellent way to reach out to parents of prospective students.

 Parents still frequently visit websites first when researching schools for their children.
 Help them understand what makes your school great by sharing news of school activities and events on the school’s blog.

 Building a robust content strategy allows a school to plan effectively for upcoming blog posts and share them with other channels such as in an email newsletter.

 DID YOU LIKE WHAT YOU READ?
 Make sure to share with your friends on Twitter and Facebook.

 INTERESTED TO LEARN MORE ABOUT SCHOOLMINT?
 Check out our webinars here.